zendframework/zend-hydrator/docs/book/quick-start.md

 use Zend\Hydrator;
 $hydrator = new Hydrator\ArraySerializable();

-// To hydrate an object with an values in an array:
+// To hydrate an object from values in an array:
 $object = $hydrator->hydrate($data, new ArrayObject());

 // or, going the other way and extracting the values from an object as an array: